Dinosaur Diamond: Utah

 Traveling 34 mi west of Dinosaur, Colorado, the Dinosaur Diamond encounters the small city of Vernal, Utah.
 Vernal borders the western end of the Dinosaur National Monument; other notable attractions nearby include Steinaker State Park, Red Fleet State Park, Flaming Gorge National Recreation Area, and the Ashley National Forest.

 Continuing along the Dinosaur Diamond, US 40 and US 191 converge within Vernal, heading west for 30 mi to the city of Roosevelt.
 Roosevelt is located on the edge of the Uintah and Ouray Indian Reservation.
 Heading 29 mi to the west is the county seat of Duchesne, located within the reservation.
-Nearby Duchesne are Starvation State Park and Kings Peak (the highest point in Utah), which is part of the Uinta Mountain range.
+Nearby Duchesne are Fred Hayes State Park at Starvation and Kings Peak (the highest point in Utah), which is part of the Uinta Mountain range.
 The Uinta Mountains are one of the few mountain ranges in the contiguous United States which run east–west, and are the highest range to do so.

 Within Duchesne, US 40 and US 191 diverge, and the DD continues 55 mi south along US 191 over an unnamed mountain pass, through the small town of Helper, and into the larger city of Price.
 The numerous attractions surrounding Price include College of Eastern Utah Prehistoric Museum, Manti-La Sal National Forest, Huntington Lake State Park, Scofield State Park, and Ninemile Canyon which features numerous petroglyphs.
 Also nearby is the Cleveland-Lloyd Dinosaur Quarry, a prehistoric mud trap which claims to be the densest concentration of Jurassic dinosaur fossils in the world.

 Traveling 63 mi southeast along US 191, the DD encounters the city of Green River.
 Notable features surrounding Green River include the San Rafael Swell, Green River State Park, and Goblin Valley State Park.
 Also nearby is Crystal Geyser, a rare (but man-made) cold water geyser caused by the expansion of carbonized "soda pop" water within.
 Within Green River, US 191 converges with I-70 for a short while and diverges again, south towards the city of Moab, 55 mi from Green River.

 Just south of the junction of US 191 and SR-128, the city of Moab features a number of nearby attractions.
 Arches National Park, Canyonlands National Park, Dead Horse Point State Park, and the Newspaper Rock and Potash Road petroglyphs.

 Leaving Moab, the DD continues north along SR-128 to its terminus with I-70 in Cisco.
 Traveling east along I-70, before completing the "diamond" back in Grand Junction, Colorado.